cloudposse/atmos/website/docs/core-concepts/stacks/templating.md

 ### Configuring templating in Atmos stack manifests

-The `settings.templates` section can be defined globally per organization, tenant, account, or per component.
+The `settings.templates.settings` section can be defined globally per organization, tenant, account, or per component.
 Atmos deep-merges the configurations from all scopes into the final result using [inheritance](/core-concepts/components/inheritance).

 For example, define [Gomplate Datasources](https://docs.gomplate.ca/datasources/) for the entire organization in the